 Where to learn to ski in Alberta

 Whether you are getting into skiing yourself or you’re looking to persuade that one stubborn friend to strap on a snowboard for the first time, it’s all location, location!
-Choosing which Alberta ski area to visit this spring for that first foray is a major decision.
+Choosing which Alberta ski area to visit for that first foray is a major decision.

 For the experienced riders coaxing their friends into the sport, the option to hit some gnarlier terrain or tackle a new skill with some advanced coaching could be considerations as well.

-4 great places to learn to ski in Alberta
+Four great places to learn to ski in Alberta

 For the past few years, SnowSeekers’ #NewSkiAB expedition has introduced hundreds of new skiers and snowboarders to the slopes.
 What's more, we've been there for big firsts with new and first-time skiers from Mexico, Asia and Africa, cheering them on and sharing their learn to ski stories.
 We know what makes the beginner experience successful, and how to graduate skiers’ ability as they go.